jahan-addison/snake/README.md

 What is it?
 -----------

-As of current, I'm more or less working towards developing a game for the device.
+As i experiment with the device's firmware, CPU, and LCD frame buffer i am slowly progressing
-I'm not quite sure what, exactly, but leaning towards the classic "snake."
+towards writing "snake" for the device